tiepdotme/serenade-wind/_posts/2020-07-20-beautiful-people.md

 -   Focusing as much as you can on the [present](/posts/past-present-and-future/), since that is the only thing you really have control over
 -   Finding your own purpose in life and perhaps your [second mountain](/posts/philanthropy/) will bring more fulfillment to you than the first mountain

 Fundamentally, we are all social creatures and want to feel a connection to others and a sense of purpose.
 I found that connection based on social status, brands, what or who you know felt quite hollow.
+Be true to yourself.

 We are not beautiful people.